sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/FinREAD_ICON2021_Demo/Readme.md

 This folder contains the notebook presented as a demo at ICON 2021 (http://icon2021.nits.ac.in/coloc_events.html).

 NOTE: You need to load the artifact **clf_lgbm_finbert.pickle** while executing the notebook.
-This is a LightGBM classifier trained over embeddings of more than 8000 definitions of financial terms.
+This is a LightGBM classifier trained over FinBERT sentence embeddings of more than 8000 definitions of financial terms.
+Our new dataset FinRAD and related models are more advanced an enhanced than this one.

 ```bibtex
 @proceedings{ghosh-2021-finread,